sqlparser/sqlflow_public/dbobjects_relationship.md

 sal -> fdr -> resultset.pseudoRows
 ```

-As you can see, we introduced a new pseudo column: `pseudoRows` here to represents the row number of the resultset.
+As you can see, we introduced a new pseudo column: `pseudoRows` here to represents the number of row in the resultset.

 #### 3. function
 In the dataflow analyzing, `function` plays a key role.
 It accepts arguments which usually is column and generate resultset which maybe a scalar value or a set value.